• Skip to primary navigation

 Simple Whole Grain, No Knead Bread

-Healthy bread is mostly made out of whole grains and sourdough.
-But not everyone prefers sourdough.
+Wholesome bread is mostly made out of whole grains and sourdough.
+But not everyone favors sourdough for its taste and the amount of work it does to keep it going.
 Here is a good alternative to sourdough bread.
 It has the benefit of a long-rising period and uses very little yeast.
-I especially like the simplicity of it and we all like the taste.
+I especially like the simplicity of it, and we all like the taste.
 I am okay with making fancy bread now and then, but since I bake all of our bread, it has to be simple!

-The recipe idea comes from a no-knead bread, but I wanted it to be a whole grain bread and if possible even simpler.
+The recipe idea comes from a no-knead bread, but I wanted it to be a whole-grain bread and, if possible, even simpler.
 It took me quite some time to figure it out, but it worked.
 What you see here IS a simple whole-grain, no-knead bread recipe that really works.
+If you are familiar with no-kneed bread, make sure to read the instructions because, in my experience, the whole grain acts differently than white flour.ย

-We have been baking this bread for many years now, and haven’t gotten tired of it.
-It is simple, healthy, and delicious.
+We have been baking this bread for many years and haven’t gotten tired of it.
+It is simple, nourishing, and delicious.

 Why whole grain

 Whole grains are packed with nutrients, including antioxidants, B vitamins, protein, fiber, and trace minerals (copper, iron, magnesium, and zinc).
-Whole grains have been proven to be very healthy.
-We were introduced to whole grains by a medical Doctor who shared with us his healing story by using bread from a local bakery that baked all the bread using freshly ground flour.
+We were introduced to whole grains by a medical doctor who shared with us his healing story of using bread from a local bakery that baked all the bread using freshly ground flour.

-In order to be able to make whole grain bread that is not just yummy and comforting, but also healthy and nutritious, we needed a grain mill.
+In order to be able to make whole grain bread that is not just yummy and comforting but also contains all the nutrients, we needed a grain mill.
 We went for the Fidibus 21 Grain Mill and have loved it ever since.
 See also why we like our Wolfgang Fidibus 21 Grain Mill.

 For our daily bread, we like to use Spelt.
-We have had the best results with spelt.
-You can use whatever grain you like and find all these grains at Breadtopia.
-Simply click on the picture and it will lead you to the grain shop.
+We have had the best results with Spelt.
+However, you can use whatever grain you like and find all these grains at Breadtopia,ย click on the picture, and it will lead you to the grain shop.

 Breadtopia Grains

-If you think you have issues with gluten switching all grains and lentils and legumes to organic might resolved your ongoing stomach issues.
+If you think you have issues with gluten, switching all grains, lentils, and legumes to organic might resolve your ongoing stomach issues.
 The problem is often not the gluten but the chemicals in conventional grains.

 Simple Whole Grain, No Knead Bread

-Note: The dough should be moist, more than usual bread dough, you should be easily able to mix it with a spoon.
+Note: The dough should be moist, more than usual bread dough, and you should be able to mix it easily with a spoon.
 4 cups of water work perfect for me, however, the amount may vary in a different climate.
 Add 3 first, and see how much you will need.
-Measure and take notes so you exactly know how much you need next time.
+Measure and take notes so you know exactly how much you need next time.ย

 Cover with plastic or a lid (so it does not dry out) and leave for 12 – 16 hours at room temperature.